-Data values returned by the PPA5xx/15xx are in scientific notation, with a 5-digit mantissa by default.

-There is also an option for higher speed data transfer by selecting resolution = 'binary' where each value is returned in 4 bytes, each of which has the msb set so that it will not be interpreted as an ASCII character.
+Data values returned by Kthe PPA3500inetiQ are in scientific notation, with a 5 digit mantissa by default.
+There is also an option for higher speed data transfer by selecting resolution = 'binary' where each value is returned in 4 bytes, each of which has the MSB set so that it will not be interpreted as an ASCII character.